don-reba/peoples-note/doc/readme.txt

 	Source code for the main People's Note client project.

 "src\MobileTest"
-	Those unit tests for Peope's Note that need to run in a WinCE environment.
+	Those unit tests for People's Note that need to run in a WinCE environment.

 "src\Test"
 	Those unit tests for People's Note that can be run in a Win32 environment.

 "src\CallDump"
-	Library used by the built-in profiler in People's Note.
+	Library used for profiling People's Note.

 "src\HTMLayout"
 	Headers and binaries for the HTMLayout library used by People's Note.